Trey Mancini Player Props: Cubs vs. Mariners

 Trey Mancini At The Plate

-- In seven of nine games this year, Mancini has picked up at least one hit, including one game with multiple hits.
+- Mancini will look to extend his four-game hitting streak.
+He's batting .333 with one homer during his last outings.

-- In nine games played this year, he has not hit a long ball.
+- In eight of 10 games this year (80.0%), Mancini has reached base safely via hit, and that includes multiple hits twice.

-- In four games this year, Mancini has picked up an RBI, with more than one RBI once.
+- He has gone deep in one of 10 games, and in 2.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.